 - Folic acid

-Stimulant addictions such as crack and meth cause users to avoid sleep in many cases.
+Stimulant addictions, such as crack and meth, cause users to avoid sleep in many cases.
 This creates deficiencies in protein and omega-3 fatty acids.
 A detox diet for these patients might include fish, dairy, eggs, flax and olive oil.
+Our highly trained detox specialists will make sure that all your dietary needs are met.

 What To Eat On A Detox Diet

-Dairy foods provide calcium and some, such as yogurt, kefir and cheese, have fermentation that provides live cultures, which promote good gut health.
+Dairy foods provide calcium and some, such as yogurt, kefir, and cheese, have fermentation that provides live cultures, which promote good gut health.
 Your doctor may also recommend dietary supplements to quickly replace lost nutrients and promote further healing.
+These supplements can be extremely helpful to someone who may have dietary restrictions.
+These restrictions can include vegetarianism, food allergies,

 Detox Diet At A Quality Treatment Center

-By seeking detox at a quality treatment center like Serenity House Detox, you will have the opportunity to withdraw in a safe, caring environment.
+By seeking detox at a quality treatment center like Serenity House Detox & Recovery center in Houston, TX, you will have the opportunity to withdraw in a safe, caring environment.
 Medical professionals are available to provide individualized care, including proper nutrition, during the detox process.
 Those struggling with addiction often feel like they’re alone and no one understands.
 They may feel like quitting drugs or alcohol is an impossible task.

-Serenity House Detox can help answer such common questions as:
+Serenity House Detox & Recovery can help answer common questions, such as:

-- Will my insurance coverage work for treatment
+- Will my rehab insurance coverage work for treatment?

 Refuse to let addiction take over your life.
-Call Serenity House Detox in Houston, Texas at 866.516.8356.
+Call Serenity House Detox & Recovery in Houston, Texas at 866.516.8356.
 Let us help put you on the path to recovery with the important first step of detox.
+Do not wait to get the help you need.
+Get help today.